Policy Creation

 The @justify annotation is used to prompt users to justify their actions, and then have their written explanation logged.

-@justify("Please explain the need to create tables.")
+@justify("Please explain the need to create a table.")

 permit (